magento/devdocs/guides/v2.0/cloud/reference/discover-arch.md

 We highly recommend fully testing in Staging prior to pushing to Production.

 ### Advantage of redundant hardware
-Rather than running a traditional active-passive master or master-slave setup, Magento Enterprise Cloud Edition runs a triple-redundant multimaster where all three instances accept reads and writes.
+Rather than running a traditional active-passive master or master-slave setup, Magento Commerce (Cloud) runs a triple-redundant multimaster where all three instances accept reads and writes.
 This architecture offers zero downtime when scaling, and also provides guaranteed transactional integrity.

 Because of our unique triple-redundant hardware, we can provide you with a set of three gateway servers.
 Most external services enable you to {% glossarytooltip 34f8f61d-2b48-4628-be06-aaa6e32ddc1f %}whitelist{% endglossarytooltip %} multiple IPs, so having more than one fixed IP isn't usually a problem.

-These three gateways map to the three servers in your Magento Enterprise Cloud Edition cluster and retain permanent addresses.

-Furthermore, Magento Enterprise Cloud Edition is fully redundant and highly available at every level:
+These three gateways map to the three servers in your Production cluster and retain permanent addresses.
+It is fully redundant and highly available at every level:

 *	DNS
-*	{% glossarytooltip f83f1fa7-7a64-467b-b629-c2d0c25d2e7f %}Content Delivery Network{% endglossarytooltip %} (CDN)
+*	Content Delivery Network (CDN)
 *	Elastic load balancer (ELB)
 *	Three-server cluster comprising all Magento services, including the database and web server.